 Clarence's boss (named Franklin in the novelization, presumably named after recently dead "hero-President" Franklin D. Roosevelt) mentions "the greatest gift" in one of the opening scenes.
 This was the title of the 1944 story which inspired the film.

-After the film was finished, it was broadcast coast to coast by CBS and in other parts of the world by the state department.
-It premiered at the Globe theatre in New York, for the benefit of the Boys Club.
-Many people loved it and watched it over and over, but although not a box-office success, it became immensely popular and a Christmas classic.
+After the film was finished, it was broadcast coast to coast by CBS and in other parts of the world by the US State Department.
+It premiered at the Globe Theatre in New York, for the benefit of the Boys Club.
+Many people loved it and watched it over and over; although it was not a box-office success, it became immensely popular over time and a Christmas classic.

 James Stewart and Donna Reed reprised their roles in 1947 on radio, first on "The Lux Radio Theatre" and then on "Camel Screen Guild Theatre."
 In the Lux version, instead of putting Zuzu's petals in his pocket, George has a bell that Zuzu likes to play with.
 The "Lux" version aired in March; the "Screen Guild" version aired December 29th.